-– Colour permanence / Why we print –
+– Colour permanence & Why I print by myself –

-The paper that we have selected to print the artworks on this website has an outstanding quality, called museum quality.
-The requirements that a paper needs to comply to gain this denomination are defined in a norm (ISO 9706).
-One of the key strength of these papers is their durability: depending on the model of paper and how the artwork is displayed (bare, under glass, or under a UV glass), its colours can remain unchangeable decades or hundreds of years.
+The papers that I have selected to print my creations have an outstanding quality (archival or museum-quality).
+The requirements that a paper needs to comply with to gain this denomination are defined in a norm (ISO 9706).
+One of the key strengths of these papers is their durability: depending on the model of paper and how the artwork is displayed (bare, under glass or a UV glass), colors can remain unchangeable for many decades or hundreds of years.
 To achieve the best quality and durability results it is also required to use pigmented inks (instead of dye-based inks), which carry fined powder of solid

 How framing affects

-The permanence in the quality of the printing depends on where it is placed and how the work is framed or stored.
+Color permanence depends on where the image it is placed and how the work is framed or stored.

 It is not essential, but it is advisable to frame the artworks by placing a glass or methacrylate with a filter to eliminate ultraviolet light.
 It is also recommended to avoid very humid environments such as a bathroom, placing on top of a radiator, in front of air conditioning

-External tests have revealed that on average, using first quality papers, the duration of an artwork exhibited without protection is multiplied by about 2 when using a normal glass, and by 4 when using a glass with UV filter.
+External tests have revealed that on average, using museum-quality papers, the life-spam of an artwork exhibited without protection is multiplied by about 2 when using a normal glass, and by 4 when using glazing with a UV filter.

-Why we print by ourselves and about the printer selection
+Why I print by myfself and about the printer selection

-We vastly reflected on where and how to print our artworks before starting our activity.
+I vastly reflected on where and how to print my creations before starting my activity.

-- Total quality control: instead of leaving in the hands of others to obtain the maximum quality, we have complete thorough testing, experimenting with different papers and adjustments in order to achieve the best results.
+- Total quality control: instead of leaving in the hands of others to obtain the maximum quality, I have complete thorough testing, experimenting with different papers and adjustments to achieve the best results.

 - Peace of mind by following the best printing practices: there are a series of common practices that can cause long-term defects.
-Following the best procedures we make sure we avoid subsequent defects.
+Following the best procedures, I make sure I avoid subsequent defects.
 For example, respecting the drying times before framing to allow the ink glycols degassing or using neutral-pH glassine paper to store and pack up the prints.

 - Total control over the artwork digital files: this factor minimizes the associated risk of unauthorized reproduction of images and possible loss of value of the limited editions.

-So finally we decided to use our own means to produce our artworks.
-As a result, we have now a thorough understanding producing our artistic works, regarding printing, types of papers, subtleties of each one of them and others details.
+So finally we decided to use my own means to produce our artworks.
+As a result, I have now a thorough understanding of printing, types of papers, subtleties of each one of them, and other details.

-We use a large format printer (Canon ImagePrograf PRO-6000), with 12 original pigmented ink cartridges (Lucia PRO), designed specifically for high quality photography.
-According to our exhaustive investigation, when we selected this printer it was the best in the market, both for the tonal reproduction (gamut), as well as for the excellent depth of the blacks (D-density), purity of the colors, smoothness of the transitions between similar tones (gradients), appearance of the bright areas and sharpness.
+I use a large format printer (Canon ImagePrograf PRO-6000), with 12 original pigmented ink cartridges (Lucia PRO), designed specifically for high-quality photography.
+According to my exhaustive investigation at the time, when I selected this printer it was probably the best in the market, both for the tonal reproduction (gamut), as well as for the excellent depth of the blacks (D-density), purity of the colors, smoothness of the transitions between similar tones (gradients), the appearance of the bright areas and sharpness.

 Social Commitment: small gestures for a great change